varocketry/guitar-mastery-hub/public/lessons/lesson_042_minor_key_diatonic_chords.md

 By the end of this lesson, you will be able to:
 - Build all seven diatonic chords from natural minor scales
-- Understand the minor key chord pattern (i-ii°-III-iv-v-VI-VII)
+- Understand the minor key chord pattern (i-iiÂ°-III-iv-v-VI-VII)
 - Apply harmonic minor to strengthen the V chord
 - Understand chord families in minor keys
 - Recognize common minor key progressions